 Improving patient safety and standardizing safety practices are two hugely important but often underappreciated elements of healthcare administration.
 Good patient safety practices can impact the quality of a patient's experience at a particular facility, but they can also impact staff satisfaction and the financial well-being of the facility.
-While these roles may not get the public glory they deserve for the service they provide, the earning potential, career stability, and outlook for careers in patient safety make them a must-consider for individuals who are pursuing their masters in healthcare administration.
+While these roles may not get the public glory they deserve for the service they provide, the earning potential, career stability, and outlook for careers in patient safety make them a must-consider for individuals who are pursuing their master of healthcare administration.

 The Impact of Patient Safety Roles

 Patient safety positions influence myriad aspects of patient and staff experience.
 In addition to improving patient experience, safety management in health care administration is vital to maintaining fiscal solvency.
 In high-safety risk facilities, such as acute care and nursing homes, keeping focus on safety management can reduce potentially substantial costs related to slips, falls, incorrect medication or dosage, disaster management, and patient transportation.

 Individuals who fill these roles are charged with a range of responsibilities, including safety and quality assurance program development, policies and standard compliance, and safety and quality assessment and reporting – all core management practices.

 Individuals who work within patient safety are often required to identify, develop, and implement programming initiatives that address safety and quality assurance.
 Some of these programs may target patients, and include everything from new physical or operational protocols to awareness campaigns.
 Other programs target staff members to promote adherence to procedures and protocols related to patient safety.

 Policies and Standards Compliance